muzykadenys/deliveryApp/README.md

 # hi👋

-you can reach website by this test link https://muzykadenys.github.io/
+you can reach website by this test link ⚠️LOADING CAN TAKE TIME⚠️ https://muzykadenys.github.io/

 ## Installation client side